IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 ---

 ## Subscription
-Please ask for a trial period (maximum three months) or for a quote at <info@ithacainvestments.org>.
+Ask for a trial period (maximum three months) or for a quote at <info@ithacainvestments.org>.
 The only information we need for you to start receiving live updates is a valid email address.
 You will start receiving updates on the next business day.
 The rationale behind each strategy is public and can be found on this website.
 If you have any questions please contact us at <info@ithacainvestments.org>.

 ### Sample email